This article contains nothing but Batman v Superman: Dawn of Justice and DCEU spoilers.

-Batman v Superman: Dawn of Justice is the second movie in the DC Extended Universe series, which began with Man of Steel, and will lead to the Wonder Woman solo movie, the Justice League movie, and more.
-As a result, it's positively packed with references to DC Comics, and hints about the future of the DC Extended Universe.
+Batman v Superman: Dawn of Justice is the second movie in the DC Extended Universe series, which began with Man of Steel, and continued in the Wonder Woman movie, will continue further with the Justice League movie, and more.
+As a result, it’s positively packed with references to DC Comics, and hints about the future of the DC Extended Universe.

 – Just as Man of Steel opened with Superman’s origin (his literal birth, in fact), so does Batman v Superman: Dawn of Justice open with Batman’s origin story.
 Thank heavens for that, because if we don’t see what motivated young Bruce Wayne to become the Batman, we might never know!
 That is, of course, a joke.

 While Batman first appeared in Detective Comics #27 in 1939, we didn’t see his actual origin until a two-page segment in Detective Comics #33.
 To make up for that six month gap, DC Comics and their media partners are now contractually obligated to re-tell Batman’s origin in some form, whether it’s in the comics, on the screen, or via finger puppets, every six months in perpetuity.
 That’s not true, but it sometimes feels that way.

 The visual inspiration for this origin sequence is, like many things in the film, taken from Frank Miller, Klaus Janson, and Lynn Varley’s seminal The Dark Knight Returns, which was first published in 1986.
 Things like the mustachioed Thomas Wayne and the string of pearls caught on the barrell of the gun are right out of there, as well as the (dream?) sequence where young Bruce is surrounded by bats after accidentally discovering the bat cave.